bradleyrp/automacs-beta/amx/docs/source/equilibration.rst

 Ensembles are defined in ``amx/procedures/parameters.py`` which contains a large, nested dictionary of rules.
 Users who wish to design custom equilibration procedures using our custom syntax should copy this file to ``inputs/parameters.py`` which always overrides the default values.
 In this section, we will describe the custom syntax which we have designed to improve readability and avoid repetition.

 The settings block in each parent script may contain a variable called ``mdp_specs``.
 This variable should consist of a pythonic dictionary.
 The keys represent the names of the ``mdp`` files we wish to generate.
 The corresponding values contain a list of constraints which modify the master dictionary of parameters defined in the ``mdpdefs`` dictionary in the ``parameters.py`` file.
+See the :ref:`customizations <mdp_customizations>` section below for an example.
 The ``write_mdp`` function will process each element of the ``mdp_specs`` dictionary to produce a new ``mdp`` file.
 Each time this happens, the entire ``mdpdefs`` dictionary must be "pruned" to produce a consistent set of parameters.
 Let's walk through how this happens.

 A single protected key ``mdp_specs`` dictionary called ``group`` specifies the top-level sub-dictionary in ``mdpdefs`` which we will use.
 This key is almost always set to either ``'group':'aamd'`` or ``'group':'cgmd'`` so that the ``mdpdefs`` dictionary can hold instructions for both atomistic and coarse-grained simulations.
 After the ``write_mdp`` function pops the ``group`` value, we can only use parameters defined in the corresponding sub-dictionary.